theleastinterestingcoder/developer-setup/README.md

 # Developer-setup
 To keep tabs on the list of commands that I need to run to get my laptop setup

-Also helpful for other people to see the tools that I'm using
+Also helpful for other people to see the tools that I'm using!

 # General Productivity
 * [BetterTouchTool](https://folivora.ai/) - for window snapping + shortcuts